sanampudig/iiitb_pwm_gen/README.md

 More about magic at http://opencircuitdesign.com/magic/index.html

-Run folling commands one by one to fulfill the system requirement.
+Run following commands one by one to fulfill the system requirement.

 ```
 $   sudo apt-get install m4